210712-Richard/ellis.delgado.p0/project0/gamePlan.md

 ## What do I need to do?

-* Need to make a user
+* Need to make a user	X
 * need to make a manager
 	- use a separate option choice to distinguish the two